fivetran/terraform-provider-fivetran/docs/data-sources/connector.md

 	- Service `tiktok_ads`: Number of months' worth of reporting data you'd like to include in your initial sync.
 This cannot be modified once the connector is created.
 Default value: `THREE`.
 	- Service `twitter`: Number of months' worth of data you'd like to include in your initial sync.
 This cannot be modified once the connector is created.
 Default value: `THREE`.
 	- Service `twitter_ads`: Historical sync timeframe in months.
+	- Service `walmart_dsp`: Number of months' worth of data you'd like to include in your initial sync.
+This cannot be modified once the connector is created.
+Default value: `THREE`.
 	- Service `yahoo_dsp`: Number of months` worth of reporting data you'd like to include in your initial sync.
 This cannot be modified once the connector is created.
 Default value: `THREE`.
 	- Service `yahoo_gemini`: Number of months' worth of reporting data you'd like to include in your initial sync.
 This cannot be modified once the connector is created.
 Default value: `TWELVE`.
 - `tns` (String) Field usage depends on `service` value: